zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

 Yuan Wang

-1. is seeking a devlop algorithm neroimaging data to classify patients.
+Is seeking a devlop algorithm neroimaging data to classify patients.
 ENIGMA
 Innovation: good

-Inntekectual Merit:
+Inntellectual Merit:
 Combination of TDA and ?.
 Linking might be missing.

 streangths: application of TDA is innovative.
 There is a datasite, levergiung data.